 In that sense, the three maps shown in this series of blog posts, all published in the 1942 edition of Rabbi Isaac Landman’s Universal Jewish Encyclopedia, show significant landmarks and features of the world of American Jewry – in Brooklyn, Chicago, and Manhattan – as they existed three-quarters of a century ago.
 The maps show the location of temples, schools, Jewish communal centers, hospitals, orphanages, museums, significant historical events, newspaper and publishing houses, and headquarters of organization of varying political and ideological hues.

 Doubtless, some continue to exist in 2017, perhaps even at the same locations as in 1942.
 Doubtless, others have moved.
-Doubtless, many have vanished over seven-odd that have transpired since the 1940s.
+Doubtless, many have vanished over the seven-odd decades that have transpired since the 1940s.
 But, taken together as one, they provide a small window onto the nature of Jewish life in the United States in the mid-twentieth-century.

 Each map is accompanied by a key, while the text of said key is transcribed beneath the map.
 This is especially helpful for the Manhattan map, which encompasses so very many localities.

 If you desire to view the maps in greater detail than seen on your PC, Mac, or mobile device, they can be saved (right-click…) and viewed at appreciably greater size without loss of detail.
 (They were scanned at 400 dpi for this purpose.)
 This is especially so for the map of Manhattan, which – “digitally” – measures 2700 by 4400 pixels, or 7 x 11 inches.
 (Gadzooks.)

 So, enjoy and ponder this window upon three worlds gone by!

 Whether, and in what manner, those “worlds” will continue is a question which is not the subject of this post, but which is the subject of this essay by Isi Liebler…

 Rabbi Isaac Landman (Wikipedia)